Welcome to today's edition of the Rush 24-7 podcast.

 It may be what a lot of what a handful of lefties want us to become.

-We ought to have higher taxes, everybody else does.
+We ought to have higher taxes.

-We ought to be socialist, everybody else is.
+We ought to be socialist.

-And when we were different, when we stood for things, and we believed in free market capitalism when we believed in the individual, when we believed in the American spirit, we've thrived.
+And when we were different, when we stood for things, and we believed in free market capitalism, when we believed in the individual, when we believed in the American spirit, we've thrived.

 And there's no reason we can't tap into it again.

-Look at the eighties and the nineties.
+Look at the 80s and the 90s.

 Look at the revolution that Reagan brought back to our country.